Complexity among the finitely generated subgroups of Thompson's group: Introduction

 There are two main features of this paper.
 The first is the shift of attention away from the usual ``isomorphism type and containment relation'' (the Hasse diagram) of subgroups, and toward the coarser ``biembeddability class and embeddability relation'' where two groups are biembeddable if each embeds in the other.
 A finer analysis of the isomorphism types of subgroups of \(F\) does not seem feasible at this time.

 The second feature is the discovery of a rich arithmetic that lives on \(\Sfrak\) that greatly facilitates transfinite induction and recursion.
 The usual ingredients of transfinite recursion are base, successor, and limit stage: a base object \(A_0\) must be built, an object \(A_{\alpha+1}\) must be built from the object \(A_\alpha\), and for a limit \(\alpha\), an object \(A_\alpha\) must be built from the objects \(A_\beta\) with \(\beta<\alpha\).
 We show that \(\Sfrak\) can be equipped with arithmetic operations that allow us to easily build from \(B_\alpha\in \Sfrak\) not only \(B_{\alpha+1}\), but also \(B_{\alpha\cdot\omega}\) and even \(B_{\omega^\alpha}\) with equal ease.
 This has two consequences.
 First, our groups are remarkably easy to ``write down.''
+This gives a set of groups that are remarkably simple to describe in spite of having extremely complex constructions (high \(EA\)-class) as elementary amenable groups.
 Second, the bulk of the work in the paper is shifted from construction to analysis.
 In fact, it is still a wonder to the authors that these groups can be analyzed at all.